-- Note: The REMOVE command, an alias for undeploy, is deprecated. - WARNING: When you undeploy an application that contains application-scoped resources, the resources are deleted along with the application, which can potentially cause abandoned transactions or lost messages as a result of deleted JMS destinations.
-For more information, see Unregister Resource Grace Period in Programming WebLogic JTA.
+Note: The REMOVE command, an alias for undeploy, is deprecated.

+Caution: When you undeploy an application that contains application-scoped resources, the resources are deleted along with the application, which can potentially cause abandoned transactions or lost messages as a result of deleted JMS destinations.
+For more information, see Unregister Resource Grace Period in Programming JTA for Oracle WebLogic Server.

-You should only undeploy applications that you are certain you want to completely remove; to temporarily stop client access to applications, use the stop command, described in "Stop" on page A-23, instead.
+You should only undeploy applications that you are certain you want to completely remove; to temporarily stop client access to applications, use the stop command, described in Section A.3.8, "Stop", instead.